quantumlib/Stim/glue/sample/README.md

 The columns are:

-- `shots`: How many times the circuit was sampled.
+- `shots` (unsigned int): How many times the circuit was sampled.
-- `errors`: How many times the decoder failed to predict the logical observable.
+- `errors` (unsigned int): How many times the decoder failed to predict the logical observable.
-- `discards`: How many times decoding was skipped because a postselected detector fired.
+- `discards` (unsigned int): How many times decoding was skipped because a postselected detector fired.
-- `seconds`: How many CPU core seconds it took to simulate and decode these shots.
+- `seconds` (non-negative float): How many CPU core seconds it took to simulate and decode these shots.
-- `decoder`: Which decoder was used.
+- `decoder` (str): Which decoder was used.
+- `strong_id` (str):
-- `strong_id`: A cryptographic hash of the problem being sampled from.
+Hex representation of a cryptographic hash of the problem being sampled from.
 The hashed data includes the exact circuit that was simulated, the decoder that was used, the exact detector error model that was given to the decoder,